yuqihahaha/Calorie-Tracker/README.md

 ## User Stories

-- As a user, I want to be able to add food to the record page
+- As a user, I want to be able to add food to the wishlist
-- As a user, I want to be able to remove food from my record page
+- As a user, I want to be able to clear all foods from my wishlist
-- As a user, I want to be able to view the list of foods I added to the record page
+- As a user, I want to be able to view the list of foods' name I added to the record page
 - As a user, I want to be able to calculate my Daily Total Calories
-- As a user, I want to be able to set my personal calories goal and see it displaying on the screen
+- As a user, I want to be able to set my personal calories goal